IsabelMeraner/BotanicalNER/README.md

 # BotanicalNER
-Named entity recognition for scientific and vernacular plant names
+Named entity recognition for scientific and vernacular plant names.